 - communication line category: API. - By default, a single line with a single station is configured for one device.
 If there is a need to stop communication with selected inputs/outputs, there may be several stations on one line.
 Due to the load distribution or for the rapid reading of the digital inputs, several lines with one or more stations per-line can be configured.

 Communication line parameters

 Communication line - configuration dialog box - the Protocol parameter tab.

-Parameters defined in the field have effect on some optional protocol parameters.
-There can be defined the following line protocol parameters:
+Parameters defined in the field have an effect on some optional protocol parameters.
+The following line protocol parameters can be defined:

 Table 1